APPROVING THE SPEND

 Holding the line: budget compliance

 One of the most important steps in the requisition approval process is ensuring the expenditure does not exceed the budget category.
 To keep everyone accountable, you may want employees and their department managers to see the calculated budget available when they are entering or approving a purchase requisition.
-Even if you don’t share the available budget, you may want the approval workflow to automatically flag the purchase requisition for over budget approval routing.
+Even if you don’t share the available budget, you may want the approval workflow to flag the purchase requisition for over budget approval routing automatically.

 Fine tuning: evaluate and improve your process